-The following documents are for the FY 2023 MTW Annual Plan Submission in October 2022.
-A copy of the HACP Board Resolution and certification adopting this FY 2023 MTW Annual Plan and a signed copy of the Certifications of Compliance are included with the FY 2023 MTW Annual Plan.
-The Board of Commissioners Meeting for the HACP was held on Thursday, September 22, 2022.
-Please see copies of the documents on the following pages.
+The following documents are for the FY 2024 MTW Annual Plan submission in October 2023.
+A copy of the HACP Board Resolution and certification adopting this FY 2024 MTW Annual Plan and a signed copy of the Certifications of Compliance will be included with the FY 2024 MTW Annual Plan prior to submission after the approval of the HACP Board of Commissioners on September 28, 2023.
+The Board of Commissioners Meeting for the HACP will be held on Thursday, September 28, 2023.
+Please see the placeholders for the referenced documents on the following pages.